dotnet/AspNetCore.Docs/aspnet/data/ef-mvc/crud.rst

 You can disable tracking of entity objects in memory by calling the ``AsNoTracking`` method.
 Typical scenarios in which you might want to do that include the following:

-* You know that the context will be disposed without updating any of the entities returned from a query.
-This is typically the case with HttpGet methods in a web application.
+* During the context lifetime you don't need to update any entities, and you don't need EF to :doc:`automatically load navigation properties with  entities retrieved by separate queries </data/ef-mvc/read-related-data>`.
+Frequently these conditions are met in a controller's HttpGet action methods.
 * You are running a query that retrieves a large volume of data, and only a small portion of the returned data will be updated.
 It may be more efficient to turn off tracking for the large query, and run a query later for the few entities that need to be updated.
 * You want to attach an entity in order to update it, but earlier you retrieved the same entity for a different purpose.
 Because the entity is already being tracked by the database context, you can't attach the entity that you want to change.
 One way to handle this situation is to call ``AsNoTracking`` on the earlier query.

-For more information, see `Tracking <https://ef.readthedocs.io/en/latest/querying/tracking.html>`__.
+For more information, see `Tracking vs. No-Tracking <https://ef.readthedocs.io/en/latest/querying/tracking.html>`__.

 Summary
 -------